loominatrx/loominatrx/README.md

 ### Hi there 👋

 I'm Loominagit.
 People know me as Loominatrx on [Roblox](https://www.roblox.com/users/1565283543/profile).
 I usually publish my projects here (and sometimes contribute to other repository).

-As for now, I am not really active now due to exams (for real).
+Also, if you live in Indonesia, you can support me by [visiting this link](https://saweria.co/loominatrx)!

+I don't have PayPal at the moment because I don't have identity card (yet)...

 ### Contacts 💬
 - Roblox: [Loominatrx](https://www.roblox.com/users/1565283543/profile)